thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 This section provides instructions for service providers regarding the information to include in certificate signing requests (CSRs).
-In general, service providers SHOULD request certificates that include all of the identifier types that are required or recommended for the application service type that will be secured using the certificate to be issued.
+In general, service providers SHOULD request certificates that include all the identifier types that are required or recommended for the application service type that will be secured using the certificate to be issued.